Leitz Ur-Leica versus Panasonic LX10

-Evidently, the LX10 is the more convenient and powerful imaging tool, providing an image quality that Oskar Barnack, the creator of the Ur-Leica, probably could not have envisioned.
+Evidently, the LX10 is the more powerful imaging tool, providing an image quality and picture-processing capability that Oskar Barnack, the creator of the Ur-Leica, probably could not have envisioned.
 However, there are two aspects where the Ur-Leica has an edge over the LX10.
-The first one is battery life.
+The first one is power supply.
 The Ur-Leica is a fully mechanical camera, so that there is no risk of running out of juice during a shooting session...

 Any interest in exploring another side-by-side comparison?
 Just enter your cameras of choice in the search box below and you will be taken to a corresponding display.
 Alternatively, you can also follow any of the links further down for comparisons that others pursued.